RishikaAgarwal2025/RishikaAgarwal2025.github.io/index.md

 Whether it's improving processes, uncovering trends, or driving data-backed decisions, I bring curiosity, structure, and a people-first mindset to every project.

-Explore my academic journey, analytical projects, teaching experience, and dissertation — all through the navigation bar above.
+Explore my academic journey, analytical projects, teaching experience, and dissertation, all through the navigation bar above.
 I'm actively seeking full-time opportunities as a Business Analyst, Data Analyst, or Pricing Analyst in dynamic, problem-solving environments.